gxc19/calculator/README.md

+My first attempt at creating a React app.

-This is a functional calculator which was made using React
+This is a fully functional calculator.